Clemapfel/Mousetrap.jl/README.md

 Pkg.test("mousetrap")
 ```

 Where all four packages need to be installed, regardless of the operating system.

+Note that installation may take a long time.
+Once mousetrap precompilation is done, it can be loaded in only a few seconds.

 ---